vigonotion/hass-simpleicons/README.md

 - Go to your integrations configuration and add simpleicons

+- In your Lovelace Configuration, add the following entry:
+  `/config/custom_components/simpleicons/data/si.js`

 ## Usage

 Find the icon you want in the [gallery](http://simpleicons.org/).
 Click on an icon.
 This will download the icon.
 You don't need that file, just it's filename.